AndrewRoe34/quick-sched/README.md

 The goal of the scripting language was to offer the user more efficiency in terms of interacting with the system in comparison to the current CLI (Command Line Interface).
 At the moment, there are two working versions at hand (though, both utilize completely different paradigms).

 #### Functional Paradigm:
-This version utlizes the State Pattern for performing context switches between each operation that it parses.
+This version utilizes the State Pattern for performing context switches between each operation that it parses.
 A basic script is provided below:
 ```
 #Preprocessor setup
 START: